fossas/fossa-cli/docs/references/subcommands/analyze.md

 - (a) Target is excluded via [fossa configuration file](https://github.com/fossas/fossa-cli/blob/master/docs/references/files/fossa-yml.md#analysis-target-configuration) (this filtering is referred to as "exclusion filters").
 - (b) Target is excluded via [default path filters](./analyze.md#what-are-the-default-path-filters) (this filtering was previously referred to as "production path filtering").

-As `fossa-cli` relies on manifest and lock files provided in the project's directory, we intentionally skip `node_modules/` and such directories.
-If `fossa-cli` discovers and analyzes project found in `node_modules/`: `fossa-cli` will not be able to infer the dependency's scope (development or production) and may double count dependencies.

 #### What are the default filters?

 Default filters are filters which `fossa-cli` applies by default.
 These filters, provide sensible non-production target exclusion.
+As `fossa-cli` relies on manifest and lock files provided in the project's directory, default filters, intentionally skip `node_modules/` and such directories.
+If `fossa-cli` discovers and analyzes project found in `node_modules/`: `fossa-cli` will not be able to infer the dependency's scope (development or production) and may double count dependencies.

 Specifically, `fossa-cli` by default, skips any targets, found within the following directories:

 - `dist-newstyle`
 - `doc/`